-For people with lactose intolerance, drinking a glass of milk can lead to a nightmare: abdominal pain, vomiting, diarrhea, bloating, or nausea.
+People with lactose intolerance do not have enough lactase, drinking a glass of milk can lead to a nightmare: abdominal pain, vomiting, diarrhea, bloating, or nausea.
 This happens because they have trouble breaking down lactose, a type of complex sugar found in milk products, as their body lacks a sufficient amount of enzyme that digests lactose: lactase.

 To overcome the problem, food manufacturers began to create milk without lactose.
 The final product of lactose-free milk is usually similar compared to regular milk.
 Therefore, people with lactose intolerance may enjoy milk as much as they want without worrying about its side effects.
 You take lactose-free protein powder as an alternative.